 Each grantee is responsible for administering student surveys at the last or second to last session with the students via a Survey Monkey link.

 Quarterly/Yearly Reimbursement Report: Expenses Budget Form

-Grantees will find a personalized expenses report form in the google drive, this form must be used to help organize the required information.
+Grantees will find a personalized expenses report form in google drive, this form must be used to help organize the required information.
 The form must be saved as an Excel and uploaded or emailed to the Program Administrator for review.
-All templates, forms and other required documents can be found in the resources tab.
+All templates, forms, and other required documents can be found in the resources tab.

 When completing the final report budget expenses form, be sure the column "Grant Dollars Allocated" matches the approved grant award budget presented in the Project Budget attached to your Grant Award Agreement (contract).

 Grantees will have a period of 7 calendar days to submit any corrections or missing or incorrect documentation listed by the Program Administrator.
 Any funds that have not been properly proven will not be reimbursed at the end of the correction period.

 Quarterly Reimbursement Report: Uploads